Is most of your photography from Wisconsin? Or stated a different way – Do you have mostly Wisconsin landscape photography?

 Fine art landscape photography

-Whether taking images locally at Pike Lake, or distant trips such as Colorado, the goal with all of my photography is to provide a fine art landscape print that you will enjoy owning, displaying, and sharing with your family and friends.
+Whether taking images locally at Pike Lake, or distant trips such as Colorado, the goal with all of my photography remains the same.
+Provide a fine art landscape print that you will enjoy owning, displaying, and sharing with your family and friends.

-My artisitic vision is applied to all images during processing and development, and continues through to your final print.
-Printed personally and signed by me, your print comes with complete customer satisfaction.
+My artisitic vision is applied to all images during initial capture, process and development, and continues through to the final print.